S8A/s8a.github.io/_posts/2025-03-30-setup-deploy-jekyll-v4-tailwindcss-alpinejs.md

 ## Set up Docker Compose for local development (optional)

-This is optional but I highly recommend it.
+This is optional, but I highly recommend it.
 Instead of having to install and configure Ruby and other dependencies directly in your system, you'll run them encapsulated and preconfigured in a Docker image, specifically, the [jvconseil/jekyll-docker](https://github.com/JV-conseil/jekyll-docker) image.

-The first thing you'll need is a `docker-compose.yml` file on your project's root directory with the following content:
+The first thing you'll need is a `docker-compose.yml` file in your project's root directory with the following content:

 ```yaml
 services: